 Ghost

 Ghost is a beautiful, customizable, and open-source platform, founded by John O’Nolan, the former representative of the WordPress UX team.
+Its potential is to be simple, elegant but more powerful.

 John thought WordPress can move away from its position because of its complexity.
 So he oaths to produce something that can be called a simplified version of WordPress.
+Eventually, his idea resulted in Ghost on 19 September 2013.

-It’s a non-profit publication, open to all.
-You can customize, distribute, develop, or do anything you want without any legal restriction.
+It’s a non-profit publication, open for all.
+You can customize, distribute, develop or do anything you want without any legal restriction.
+It’s altogether a spontaneous content management system with full customization.

 Pros: